1927 Chicago mayoral election: Republican primary

+With Thompson's primary victory Robertson launched his independent campaign, having filed a petition the day of the primary with 43,724 signatures to get his People's Ownership Smash Crime Rings party on the ballot.

 Independent Republican primary

 The "Independent Republican" ticket held a primary.
 The mayoral slot had no candidates, but write-in votes were cast.
 Thompson won this primary, but chose not to accept their nomination.

 General election

 The general election was held on April 5, along with general elections for City Clerk and City Treasurer and aldermanic runoffs.

 Campaign

 Thompson accused Dever of treason.
 Using the slogan "America First", he alleged that school superintendent William McAndrew was a British agent sent by King George as part of a grand conspiracy to manipulate the minds of American children and set the groundwork for the United Kingdom to repossess the United States; he accused the "left-handed Irishman" Dever of being part of the plot.
 Thompson based these claims on McAndrew being critical of such artworks as Archibald Willard's The Spirit of '76 and allowing the use in schools of textbooks which Thompson believed were unpatriotic.
 Thompson declared that his America First slate would elect so many of its candidates that "the king of England will find out for the first time he is damned unpopular", and implied that he might have Dever sent to jail.
 He described Dever as "very weak, no courage, no manhood, doesn't know how to fight".
 He promised to reform the police department by ending enforcement of prohibition.
 He also criticized the League of Nations and the World Court.
 Thompson also supported ending the metering of municipal water.